 Taking flyers on beaten down Canadian stocks seemed to be the thing to do during the pandemic.
+Especially if you’re just learning how to buy stocks in Canada, the mentality that is taught early is “buy low sell high.”

 And, for the most part, it seemed to work out.
 There were some stocks that were providing crazy value, and investors could scoop up some solid companies trading at significant discounts.